darrencauthon/speedy_site_presentation/index.md

 ---

-# Standard Operating Procedure
+# Standard Rescue Procedures

-Bring in new developers.
+- Bring in new developers.

-Build a list of must-haves for launch.
+- Build a list of must-haves for launch.

-Work the list
+- Work the list

-And at the top of their list was...
+- And at the top of their list was...

 ---